The Point

 1/5

-While the concept of banishment might be slightly unsettling for very young children, the overall tone is gentle and exploratory.
+While the premise of being banished might be slightly unsettling for very young children, the overall tone is whimsical and the scenes are not frightening.

 Key Insights